7Cedars/loyalty-program-contracts/README.md

 - Design of solidity backend is on Figma.

 ## Development / TO DO
 So, minimal PoC of LoyaltyProgram is finished.
-Next steps
+Next steps (Do these while completing PatrickC's course on Foundry)
 - [x] Add reentrancy guard to LoyaltyProgram.
 See note on safeTransferFrom in erc1155.
 - [x] Build unit tests
   - [x] Do points get added to loyaltyCard (and not user address)?